 Last night I passed the 9,500-mile marker on this year’s long journey to raise money to cure Multiple Sclerosis (MS).
-Today, I have raised $14,444 and I would like to thank each and everyone who has supported this mission.
+Today, I have raised $14,444 and I would like to thank each and every one who has supported this mission.

 If you donate today, my firm Carey & Associates P.C. will match every dollar contributed today until I reach 10,000 miles at 4 p.m. on December 31, 2021.
 Your financial assistance will help everyone who is directly impacted by MS and their loved ones by finding a cure for this disease.
 Please donate today and thank you.